-Miss Jeanine, aka Miss J, has been teaching and dancing for over 25 years, and her artistic career has been thriving for > well over a decade!
-She is so proud of Infinity Dance and all that it has come to mean to so many dancers.
-When the > studio opened in June of 2011, there was no way of knowing what a truly special place her dance studio would become, she > is incredible grateful for her Infinity Dance family! > > Jeanine is a fully certified dance instructor with Dance Masters of America, and the Dance Masters of Canada, having > successfully completed her teaching exams in ballet, jazz and tap.
-She is currently an active member of the Canadian > Dance Masters of America, Chapter #38 (the original Canadian Chapter of DMA).
-In 2013 Jeanine became a certified member > of the examination commitee for the Dance Masters of Canada and DMA, and is one of the examiners for Chapter #38 > certified as a peer examiner in Ballet, Jazz and Tap.
-She is a certified acrobatics instructor with Acrobatic Arts, > receiving a grade of 100% on her Module 1 exam in the summer of 2015.
+Miss Jeanine, aka Miss J, is the very proud owner, founder and director of Infinity Dance.
+She is a mentor to many.
+She has been teaching and dancing for over 25 years, and her artistic career has taken her across the country adjudicating, creating, and sharing her love of dance.
+Yet she is most excited to share her passion with the dancers she calls "her kids" here at home.
+When the studio opened in June of 2011, there was no way of knowing what a truly special place her dance studio would become, she is incredible grateful for her Infinity Dance family!

+Jeanine is a fully certified dance instructor with Dance Masters of America, and the Dance Masters of Canada, having successfully completed her teaching exams in ballet, jazz and tap.
+She is currently an active member of the Canadian Dance Masters of America, Chapter #38 (the original Canadian Chapter of DMA).
+In 2013 Jeanine became a certified member of the examination commitee for the Dance Masters of Canada and DMA, and is one of the examiners for Chapter #38 certified as a peer examiner in Ballet, Jazz and Tap.
+She is a certified acrobatics instructor with Acrobatic Arts, receiving a grade of 100% on her Module 1 exam in the summer of 2015.

 As a member of the PAA (Professional Adjudacator's Alliance), and as a dance judge, she is thrilled to have such a wide impact on the dancers of Ontario!
 Jeanine has been a Special Awards Judge and adjudacator at dance competitions in Ontario, and has taught various master classes at these competitions as well – most recently for En Pointe & Just Dance in London and Mississauga, and the Port Huron Festival of the Arts.